tgk/tgk.github.com/_posts/2013-06-29-generic-operator-predicate-dispatch-semantics-in-clojure.markdown

 This post described two types of semantics for generic operators using predicate dispatch in Clojure, but was unable to give an elegant solution to the original problem definition.
 The question is, does the original problem definition even describe an approach that is desirable to use as a generic operator system?

-In my use case, I want to supply users with a particular generic operator, which they need to extend tu support to add new datatypes or behaviours to the library.
+In my use case, I want to supply users with a particular generic operator, which they need to extend to support new datatypes or behaviours to the library.
 Given these constraints, the different options can be summarised as follows:

 - Multimethods - Well understod by users.
-Only support type dispatch.
+Does not support general predicates.
 Tarnishes generic operator (but a new one can be generated using macros).
 Support recursion.
 Implemented in Clojure.
 - Simple recursion - Simple for users to understand.
 Supports predicate dispatch.
 Does not tarnish generic operator.
 Does not support recursion.
 Implemented and described here.
 - Function with predicates in meta-data - Simple for users to understand.
 Supports predicate dispatch.
 Tarnishes generic operator (but a new one can be returned by function-call).
 Supports recursion.
 Implemented and described here.
 - Solution from problem definition - Harder for users to understand.
 Supports predicate dispatch.
 Doe not tarnish generic operator.
 Supports recursion.
 Is not currently implemented.